1700 Third Avenue North,

 In 1915, the theater closed for two years, reopening as the Birmingham outpost of the Loew’s vaudeville circuit, and now known as Loew’s Bijou Theatre, with a large electric sign on the roof proclaiming Loew’s Vaudeville.
 In that era, Loew’s even brought circus and animal acts to the theater as well as film.

 In 1927, Loew’s moved its operations over to a nearby former Masonic Hall that had been converted to a theater, proclaiming it now Loew’s Temple Theatre.
-The Bijou then became the Birmingham home for the Pantages circuit; that company gutted out the theater and remodeled it, giving an entirely new facade.
+The Bijou Theatre then became the Birmingham home for the Pantages circuit; that company gutted out the theater and remodeled it, giving an entirely new facade.
 In succeeding years (certainly by 1941), newspaper advertisements referred to it also as the Pantage Theatre and there is at least one photo showing the “s” at the end painted over, suggesting that at some point it ceased to be a Pantages operation.

-Paramount eventually assumed control of the theater and operated through its subsidiary, Wilby-Kincey, until about 1946, when it became an independent operation.
+Paramount eventually assumed control of the theatre and operated through its subsidiary, Wilby-Kincey, until about 1946, when it became an independent operation.
 At that point it became known as the Birmingham Theater and served a predominantly African-American audience.
 It was razed in 1950; the site then became a parking lot.

 Just login to your account and subscribe to this theater